pablojimeno/code-rails/chapter_3_rails_resources/editing_a_post_spec_example.md

 require "test_helper"

 feature "Editing a Post" do
-  scenario "submit updates to an existing post" do
+  scenario "submit updates to an existing article" do
-    # Given an existing post
+    # Given an existing article
-    article = Post.create(title: "Becoming a Code Fellow", body: "Means striving for excellence.") visit post_path(post)
+    article = Post.create(title: "Becoming a Code Fellow", body: "Means striving for excellence.") visit article_path(article)

     # When I click edit and submit changed data
     click_on "Edit"